KDE/documentation-develop-kde-org/content/hig/layout/onehand.md

 As shown in the examples above, the green areas of the phone are the most reachable.

-Accordingly, Kirigami\'s phone components are optimized to favor the center or bottom of the screen for primary interactive elements, while placing secondary elements into drawers which can be opened from up to three different points of the screen.
+Accordingly, Kirigami's phone components are optimized to favor the center or bottom of the screen for primary interactive elements, while placing secondary elements into drawers which can be opened from up to three different points of the screen.

-Kirigami also features the \"overscroll\" feature, which allows you pull down the top part of the screen in case you have to reach e.g. the topmost items of a list.
+Kirigami also features the "overscroll" feature, which allows you pull down the top part of the screen in case you have to reach e.g. the topmost items of a list.